Michael Foley Musician & Artist

 Joan Baez was his first inspiration on the guitar.
 After seeing Baez and a young Bob Dylan in concert, Foley started writing songs in earnest.
 He joined the folk group The Down and Out String Band but soon started performing solo.
 His first show was opening up for the Greenbriar Boys.

 Once he heard Howlin’ Wolf and Muddy Waters, Foley started playing the electric guitar.
 He played guitar and sang in bands that covered R&B and Soul singers like James Brown and Otis Redding but by 1966 Foley returned to folk music and joined the folk rock revolution.
 He wrote and recorded “Hey You” and “I’m Lookin’ For You Baby”, a 45rpm record for Goal Records.
 The second song was banned from the radio for it’s controversial lyrics.
 His first road trip was a series of television appearances with The Unloved, a band with a song in the top ten.
 In 1968 he performed solo to thousands at the Kensico Dam Folk Festival in New York.
-During this time, Foley was studying painting and drawing in New York.
+During this time, Foley was studying painting and drawing at the New York Institute of technology and the Art students league.
 In 1970 he left school and moved to California where he formed the pioneering underground band Life On Earth with childhood pal Peter Swanson.
 LOE gigged everywhere, Golden Gate Park, hot clubs like the New Orleans House and the Keystone Korner, schools like the San Francisco Art Institute and Stanford, even Lompoc Federal Penitentiary.

 By 1978 Life On Earth shed it’s psychedelic persona and morphed into RPM, a hard edge proto-punk band.
 In 1980, Foley left the band and moved to Los Angeles where he continued to write songs including “Love Ain’t Kind”, a track on the “Fear and Forgiveness” CD.
 After moving to New York for a short stay, he returned to California in the fall of 1980 and became a member of the Oakland Symphony Chorus under the direction of Calvin Simmons.
 While he was appearing with the symphony, Foley began appearing at the Country Palace in Concord, California and at other Country nightclubs.